nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 .. _`ARCS IdP`: http://idp.arcs.org.au/

-For access to services by clients that are not web browsers (or an ARCS provided tool such as grix), shibboleth is unsuitable on it's own but ARCS anables you to authenticate to AAF to create a proxy credential which can be help by an ARCS myproxy service, and you can use that for non-browser access to ARCS services such as the Data Fabric.
+For access to services by clients that are not web browsers (or an ARCS provided tool such as slix_), shibboleth is unsuitable on it's own but ARCS anables you to authenticate to AAF to create a proxy credential which can be held by an ARCS myproxy service, and you can use that for non-browser access to ARCS services such as the Data Fabric.

+.. |slix| replace:: slix

 _`ARCS myproxy service`
 -----------------------